-The new Master Water Stewards program will certify and support community leaders to install pollution prevention projects that educate community members, reduce pollutants from urban runoff, and allow more water to soak into the ground before running into storm sewer systems.
-If you live in the Minnehaha Creek Watershed, you can make a real difference in the health of our waters.
+The new Master Water Stewards certifies and supports community leaders to install pollution prevention projects that educate community members, reduce pollutants from urban runoff, and allow more water to soak into the ground before running into storm sewer systems.
+Wherever you live, you can make a real difference in the health of our waters.

 Everything on city streets flows to our water- bacteria, salt, litter, sediment, fertilizer.
 Each year, more polluted runoff reach our lakes and rivers faster, causing flooding downstream.
 Pollutants are not being filtered or broken down by passing through the soil, making water dirtier.
 Your yard is connected to rivers, lakes, and streams.

 What is a watershed?